valueflows/valueflows/use-cases/bread-with-options.md

 Steps:

-1. Autolease: Mix the flour with 90% of the water in a bowl.
-Let sit for 30 minutes–a lapse of time called the”autolease,” during which enzymes activate and convert starches into sugar.
+1. Mix the flour with 90% of the water in a bowl.
+2. Let sit for 30 minutes–a lapse of time called the”autolease,” during which enzymes activate and convert starches into sugar.

-2. Mix final dough: Next, mix the dough in an automatic mixer or by hand for several minutes.
+3. Next, mix the dough in an automatic mixer or by hand for several minutes.
 Add the remaining water, sourdough starter and salt.
 The dough will be very gooey–almost like batter.
-Allow it to sit for three hours in a bowl at room temperature.
+4. Allow it to sit for three hours in a bowl at room temperature.

 ### Output/Input:

- * Final dough
+* Plain whole wheat dough

-## Process: Add options:

 ###Feature: Interesting varieties of whole wheat bread

 #### Option: Raisin

+### Input (besides the Plain whole wheat dough above)

+* Raisins 3%
+* Cinnamon .2%

+## Process: Add raisins:

+1. Mix in the raisins.

 #### Option: Sunflower seed

+### Input (besides the Plain whole wheat dough above)

+* Sunflower seeds 2%

+## Process: Add sunflower seeds:

+1. Mix in the sunflower seeds

 #### Option: Plain

+## Process: (not needed)

+### Output/Input:

+* Final whole wheat dough

 ## Process: Form loaves and bake:

 1. Next break apart the dough and shape into loaves.
-Allow 20 minutes of rising.
-Punch down the dough loaves and allow one more rise.
+2. Allow 20 minutes of rising.
+3. Punch down the dough loaves and allow one more rise.

-2. After three hours, place in an oven preheated to 520 degrees F (yes–this is very hot).
+4. After three hours, place in an oven preheated to 520 degrees F (yes–this is very hot).
 After 15 minutes, reduce the temperature to 470 for 20 minutes.
 For 15 more minutes, open the oven door a crack, which allows moisture to escape and facilitates crust formation.
-Remove the finished bread.
+5. Remove the finished bread.

 ### Output: